The best vegan orange cake with heaps of orange flavor and a gorgeous color. Light and fluffy and topped with a gorgeous orange buttercream frosting.

-- Add in soy milk, oil, vinegar, vanilla extract, orange extract and orange zest and whisk together with a hand whisk until just combined.
+- Add soy milk, oil, vinegar, vanilla extract, orange extract and orange zest and mix into a batter.
+Don’t overmix.

 - Divide the batter between two 8-inch prepared cake pans (lined with parchment paper at the bottom and sprayed with non-stick spray).

-- Let the cakes cool for a few minutes and then pop them out onto a wire cooling rack to cool completely before frosting.
+- Let the cakes cool in the pans for a few minutes and then transfer them to a wire cooling rack to cool completely before frosting.